 A listening test was conducted to investigate the performance of generic and individualised binaural Ambisonic renderers implementing Time-Alignment and BiRADIAL optimization strategies.
 10 participants, all experienced expert listeners, were recruited for the test.
-All subjects gave their informed consent for inclusion before Rendering Technique
+All subjects gave their informed consent for inclusion before they participated in the study.
+The protocol was approved by the University of York Physical Sciences Ethics Committee.